Tag: gain

 These reasons, along with advances in medical science, start to affect how we look at the stories of Sarah and Elizabeth.
 In our , either there is no excuse to not have children (other than ), or there is no good reason to have children.

-This is not to disparage anyone’s choices, but to help peel back the layers of yet another thing that the world no longer understands: the of a woman who had lost to have children, but now God would gift her with one.
+This is not to disparage anyone’s choices, but to help peel back the layers of yet another thing that the world no longer understands: the joy of a woman who had lost hope to have children, but now God would gift her with one.

 Mary’s visit to Elizabeth ties the messenger and the message .
 God has come!
 God is here!
 While it is called Mary’s Magnificat, how could Elizabeth have not worshiped and rejoiced with Mary in this wonderful redemptive movement of God.
 Through old and barren Elizabeth’s pregnancy to Mary’s impossible -made pregnancy, God was doing something new!
 REJOICE!